JodusNodus/react-qr-reader/README.md

 Type: `function`, Required, Argument: `result`

-Callback function on succesfull decoded message.
+Function to call when a QR-code was found and decoded.

 ### onError

 Type: `function`, Required, Argument: `error`

-Callback function when an error occurs such as the lack of available devices or when `legacyMode` is `true` no QR code was recognized in the image.
+Function to call when an error occurs such as:
+- The lack of available devices.
+- When `legacyMode` is `true` no QR code was recognized in the image.

 ### delay